TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Radio/Properties/Items.rst

 items
 =====

+.. confval:: items

+   :required: true
+   :type: array
-   :type: array   :Scope: Display / Proc.
+   :Scope: Display  / Proc.
-    **Required.**

    An array of values which can be selected.

    Each entry is in itself an array where the  *first entry* is the displayed *title* (string or LLL reference) and the *second entry* is the *value* of the field in database if that radio is selected.
 Values can be integer numbers or string values.